 How would you describe your creative process?

 Do you work with any specific styles or subject matters?
 What draws you to this kind of work?
-Can you explain what Photo Illustration is and how you use it in your field?

 What tools do you use to get the job done?
 What are some pieces of the process (without giving away too many secrets, of course) that create your individual style?